Software-Hardware-Integration-Lab/Documentation/Deployment/Required-Graph-API-Permissions.md

    Used to list all users so that they can be added to security groups and device configurations.
 - `Group.ReadWrite.All`
    Used to Manage security group existence and their membership in Azure AD.
+-  `AdministrativeUnit.ReadWrite.All`
+   Used to manage the privileged restricted administrative unit automatically
 - `Device.ReadWrite.All`
    Used to list all AAD devices so that end users can select from a list instead of having to manually put in a GUID.
    Also used for tagging the extension attribute of the PAW device so that CA can pick it up properly on the hardware enforcement side of things.